LibreHealthIO/lh-ehr/INSTALL.md

 ## Mac Setup With MAMP
 Apache can be used on Mac to install LibreHealth.
 However, if you have installation problems, you can use MAMP.

-#### Setup
+#### Setting up MAMP
-Install MAMP version 3.5.6 or under (Newer versions come with PHP 7.1 which is not compatible with LibreHealthEHR.
-If youdo install a newer version, make sure to use PHP versions under 7.1).
-You can find older versions.

-#### Note: PHP must not be version 7.1 or above.
-Version 7.0 and 5.6 can both be used.

-Firstly, download [MAMP](https://mamp.info/en/) version 3.5.6.
+1. Install [MAMP](https://mamp.info/en/) version 3.5.6.
 Currently, we do not support PHP versions 7.1.
 MAMP 3.5.6 comes with PHP 7.0 so you can use it without much configuration.
 Older Versions (including version 3.5.6) can be found [here](https://mamp.info/en/downloads/older-versions/)

+#### Note: PHP must not be version 7.1 or above.
+Version 7.0 and 5.6 can both be used.

 After Installation, the directory MAMP can be found in Applications.
-Go to Applications > MAMP and launch MAMP.app .
+Go to Applications > MAMP and launch MAMP.app.

  ![MAMPControl](./Documentation/1_Installing/images/MAMP_installation/MAMP_Control.png)

- Now navigate to Preferences > Ports and change your Apache Port to 80 and MySQL port to 3306.
+Navigate to Preferences > Ports and change your Apache Port to 80 and MySQL port to 3306.
 This can be done by pressing 'Set Web and MySQL ports to 80 & 3306'.

  ![MAMPSettings](./Documentation/1_Installing/images/MAMP_installation/Settings.png)

- Finally, you should make sure that you have got the right PHP version.
+You should make sure that you have got the right PHP version.

  ![MAMPPHP](./Documentation/1_Installing/images/MAMP_installation/PHP.png)